GrinonBarrett/Taksidos/Core Rules/8=Spells/Basic Spells (117) .md

 **At Higher Tiers**: For each tier beyond minimum, in addition to the benefits noted above, the range is increased by 2 yards.

 **Critical Failure**: The spirit conjured is quite upset with you.
 It grapples you for a number of rounds equal to the spell's tier.
 You cannot fight against this.
 During the primary action phase while you are grappled, it inflicts a biting attack against you.
 During the secondary phase, you incur 1d2-1 points of spell sickness.
 You are prone during this time.

+#### Wild Orb

+**Minimum Tier**: 3

+**Casting Time**: 5 actions

+**Range**: 30 + [Magic] bonus yards

+**Effect**: You produce translucent orb wrapped in swirling shadows, just a few inches in diameter, which is then directed in a straight line to a point you designate within range.
+Upon impact, it seems to disappear.
+At the end of the round, it implodes from where it impacted.
+The size of this effect is variable, affecting everything within 1d12+6 yards.
+Anything caugt within the area is subject to a Necrotic attack.

+**At Higher Tiers**: Each tier beyond its minimum can can affect the implosion radius (increasing or decreasing) by 1 yard, this decision is made after the d12 is rolled.

+**Critical Failure**: Instead of forming the orb, the shadows swirl around you.
+For a number of rounds equal to the spell's tier, you are subject to a necrotic attack at the end of each round.
+When one of these attacks fails to harm you, you accrue a point of spell sickness.
+You also have disadvantage on all [Prcp] checks and saves during this time.

 #### Wisp Away